Answers to common questions about issues that are regularly experienced as part of the roll out process of superfast broadband across Wales.

 I need superfast broadband now, what help is there?

-Why was my premises not included in the rollout?
+Why was my premises not included in 2013 to 2017 Superfast Cymru rollout?

-Since the start of the project we have always been clear that some premises would not have access to superfast broadband through Superfast Cymru or commercial roll-outs.
+Since the start of the project we were always clear that some premises would not have access to superfast broadband through Superfast Cymru or commercial roll-outs.

 We conducted a review of premises that commercial programmes were not going to connect.
 Superfast Cymru could only connect premises which were identified during this review.
 For example, it could not roll out to new premises where the developer hasn’t considered superfast broadband.

-There are also numerous factors that influence why BT reached some eligible premises under Superfast Cymru but not others.
-Given the scale of the project it has not been possible for BT to identify these individual premises until detailed planning took place in an area, which is why premises can fall ‘out of scope’ and why estimated dates or plans given have always been outlined as subject to change.
+There were numerous factors that influenced why Openreach reached some eligible premises under Superfast Cymru but not others.
+Given the scale of the project it was not possible for Openreach to identify these individual premises until detailed planning took place in an area, which is why premises fell ‘out of scope’ and why estimated dates or plans given were always outlined as subject to change.

 I need superfast broadband for my business, what support is there?